DFHack/dfhack/docs/builtins/keybinding.rst

 Tags: system
 :dfhack-keybind:`keybinding`

+:index:`Create hotkeys that will run DFHack commands.
-Create hotkeys that will run DFHack commands.
-Like any other command it can be used at any time from the console, but bindings are not remembered between runs of the game unless re-created in `dfhack.init`.
+<keybinding; Create hotkeys that will run DFHack commands.>` Like any other
+command, it can be used at any time from the console, but bindings are not remembered between runs of the game unless re-created in `dfhack.init`.

-Hotkeys can be any combinations of Ctrl/Alt/Shift with A-Z, 0-9, F1-F12, or ``\```.
+Hotkeys can be any combinations of Ctrl/Alt/Shift with A-Z, 0-9, F1-F12, or ``\``` (the key below the ``Esc`` key.

 Usage: